One would never attempt to accomplish anything without first considering the tools

-- Topic Four: Exploring the laws of conservation and their applications
+Topic Four: Developing the laws of energy and momentum.

-- Topic Five: Examining the law of Universal Gravitation on Earth and far, far away
+Topic Five: Examining the law of Universal Gravitation.

 Participants' Age & Class Capacity: